KSD (FM): KCFM

 Its studios and transmitter moved to 532 DeBaliviere Avenue in 1959.
-For much of the 1960s and 70s, KCFM broadcast a beautiful music format, playing quarter hour sweeps of soft instrumental cover versions of popular songs with occasional middle of the road vocals.
+For much of the 1960s and 1970s, KCFM broadcast a beautiful music format, playing quarter-hour sweeps of soft instrumental cover versions of popular songs with occasional middle of the road vocals.

 KSD-FM

-Combined Communications bought KCFM in 1978.
-The company also owned KSD 550 AM (now KTRS).
-Combined Communications relaunched KCFM as an adult contemporary music station.
-To trade on its AM station's well-known call letters, on July 10, 1980, KCFM became KSD-FM.
-KSD-FM evolved into a hybrid of AC music and Adult Top 40 hits (also known as Hot AC).
-It used the moniker "KS94 FM".
+Combined Communications, the owners of KSD (550 AM), bought KCFM in 1978.
+After the completion of the sale, Combined relaunched KCFM as an adult contemporary music station.
+To trade on the AM station's well-known call letters, on July 10, 1980, KCFM became KSD-FM.
+KSD-FM evolved into a hybrid of adult contemporary music and adult top 40 hits (also known as hot AC) under the "KS94 FM" moniker.

-Then, in August 1987, KSD-FM dropped the Hot AC format for Classic rock as "The New 93.7 KSD-FM."
-That format lasted until January 1999, when KSD-FM briefly went back to Hot AC as "Mix 93.7".
+In August 1987, KSD-FM flipped to classic rock as "The New 93.7 KSD-FM".
+That format lasted until January 1999, when KSD-FM briefly went back to hot AC as "Mix 93.7".

-Country Music
+Country music

-At noon on October 9, 2000, KSD-FM switched to country music as "93.7 The Bull", soon after 106.5 WKKX ("Kix 106") dropped country to become WSSM, "Smooth Jazz 106.5", now WARH.
-Due to a big ownership shakeup in 2000, Bonneville Radio ended up owning both competing St. Louis country stations.
-With 106.5 playing Smooth Jazz, that opened up a spot for a competitor to longtime country station 92.3 WIL-FM, also owned by Bonneville.
+At noon on October 9, 2000, KSD-FM switched to country music as "93.7 The Bull", soon after WKKX (106.5 FM) dropped country to become smooth jazz-formatted WSSM.
+Due to a big ownership shakeup in 2000, Bonneville International ended up owning both competing St. Louis country stations.
+With 106.5 playing smooth jazz, that opened up a spot for a competitor to longtime country station WIL-FM, also owned by Bonneville.

 The first song on "The Bull" was "The Thunder Rolls" by Garth Brooks.
-Since then, KSD-FM and WIL-FM compete for St. Louis country music listeners, with each station trading the lead in the Nielsen ratings.
+Since then, KSD-FM and WIL-FM have competed for St. Louis country music listeners, with each station trading the lead in the Nielsen ratings.